MAPF-Competition/Start-Kit/README.md

 ## Upgrade Your Start-Kit

-If your private startk-kit copy repo was created before a start-kit upgrade, you need to run the `upgrade_start_kit.sh` to upgrade your start-kit to the latest version.
+If your private startk-kit copy repo was created before a start-kit upgrade, you need to run the `./upgrade_start_kit.sh` to upgrade your start-kit to the latest version.

 You can check `version.txt` to know the current version of your start-kit.